Battle of San Juan (1598): Battle

 On the morning of 16 June, Cumberland disembarked 700 men at Cangrejos Bay 12 mi east of San Juan, then marched until nightfall.
 However 1 mi short of the city he and his men came up to a bridge known as San Antonio, the only land access to the San Juan islet.
 This was held by around 100 Spanish soldiers.
 They managed to repel the English assault, inflicting forty casualties on them, while the Earl of Cumberland himself almost drowned trying to cross the San Antonio channel.
 The Spaniards suffered only four casualties.
 The next morning, the English used their boats to outflank the Spanish position, disembarking at Escambrón Point while bombarding Boquerón Redoubt (called Red Fort by the English).
 The fort was bombarded into submission and the guns silenced with ease as the English deliberately grounded one of their ships in front of the fort which enabled point blank precision firing; by the evening most of the defenders had retreated.
 The English took possession of the area and consolidated while the rest of the force arrived; two Spanish vessels found were captured.

 On 18 June Cumberland with his forces advanced and then swept into San Juan's streets meeting little resistance; he found that some of the citizenry had already fled.
 The government officials and other residents had taken refuge in El Morro and 250 Spanish soldiers were ensconced within the Morro Citadel.
 Soon after the town had been occupied, the English had artillery ferried ashore from their fleet and a formal siege was instituted.
 Two days later the siege was under way and El Morro was bombarded from both land and sea while in the meantime Cumberland set about sacking the town.
 Knowing that the Spanish were short of supplies, the English preferred to lay siege to the castle of El Morro rather than destroy it.
 After nearly 15 days huddled inside El Morro, short of food and ammunition and being constantly bombarded, the Spanish governor Antonio Mosquera requested terms on 30 June for a surrender.
-Cumberland refused this request and set his own terms for the Spanish surrender of which Mosquera eventually agreed to.
+Cumberland refused this request and set his own terms for the Spanish surrender, which Mosquera eventually agreed to.
 He and his followers were repatriated to Cartagena several weeks later.